rvdminjoo/prgrmporfolio/README.md

 ## week2-8
-Code I used in study group sessions at Korean Psychological Associaion of Universities.
+Code I used in study group sessions at Korean Psychological Association of Universities.

 We focused on wep scraping using XPath, text mining, and visualizing data in R.